 Bobble Stitch Blanket Border

 Adding a bobble stitch border to a blanket may seem like complex work.
 Luckily, Toni from TL YarnCrafts has a great video showing you how to add this wonderful and unique crochet border to your blanket!

 With this step-by-step border tutorial, you will be able to create a straight crochet border without any waving!
 If you want a border that lays flat, then this is the one for you to try.
 Border Tip: Use single crochet stitches for baby blankets for a simple and flawless finish every time!

 This beautiful scalloped blanket crochet edging is perfect to add to your crochet blankets and afghans!
 You can give any blanket an heirloom look with these types of elegant borders, and this edging design looks great on connected blanket squares too!

 This simple moss stitch border (also known as a linen stitch border) creates a crochet border, which is the perfect way to get a clean edge look on any blanket.
 You can make this crochet border bigger or smaller depending on what you feel like crocheting, or add different colors for interest.

 Find the free crochet moss stitch border tutorial from Every Trick on the Hook.

 Single Crochet Border

-Simple edging stitches like the single crochet can make the perfect crochet borders!
+Simple stitches like the single or half double crochet can make the perfect crochet borders!
 This type of border helps to create a clean edge on almost any crocheted blanket pattern.
 Read on down to find the full photo tutorial and written pattern for this easy crochet border.

 Find the free crochet single crochet border tutorial from Dream a Little Bigger.